-THOMAS RUDY 1950 - 2020 - Obituary
+Thomas Rudy 1950 - 2020 - Obituary

-He was the son of the late Clair Allen Rudy and Mabel Sunday Rudy.
+He was the Son of the late Clair Allen Rudy & Mabel Sunday Rudy.

-Tom was a building contractor by trade, and never shied away from hard work.
-He enjoyed hunting and being in the great outdoors.
-He was a gentle man yet great strength who endured many trials.

 He especially loved his children and grandchildren and spending time with them.
-Sons, Paul Rudy (Sherri) of Drifting, and Carl Rudy of Philipsburg.
-Tom's grandchildren, Toxey Rudy, Laela Rudy and Kiah Rudy of Drifting.
-Also, daughters of his heart Melanie Reitz of Morrisdale, April Shimmel of Trout Run, and Betsy Samsel of Clearfield.
+Sons, Paul Rudy (Sherri) of Drifting, PA and Carl Rudy of Philipsburg, PA.
+Tom's grandchildren: Toxey Rudy, Laela Rudy and Kiah Rudy of Drifting, PA.
+Also, daughters of his heart: Melanie Reitz of Morrisdale, PA; April Shimmel of Trout Run, PA; Betsy Samsel of Clearfield, PA.

-Also surviving are siblings Dean Rudy, Kitty (Barry) Stoner, Barb (Buddy) Daughenbaugh of Port Matilda Terry (Betty) Rudy of Warriors Mark, Dan (Kim) Rudy of Pennsylvania Furnace, and brother-in-law Guy Naugle of York; as well many nieces and nephews.
+Also surviving are siblings Dean Rudy; Kitty (Barry) Stoner; Barb (Buddy) Daughenbaugh of Port Matilda, PA; Terry (Betty) Rudy of Warriors Mark, PA; Dan (Kim) Rudy of Pennsylvania Furnace, PA and brother-in-law Guy Naugle of York, PA.
+As well many nieces and nephews.

 His loving companion Shirley Bush Cartwright passed away June 13, 2020.